Shooting the Messenger

 Click.
 He hung up, just like that!
 I immediately called back.
 Someone else answered.
 I was told that Mr. Deans was not available and would not be for some time.

 I don’t remember how long it was after that phone call that the Ottawa Citizen published a puff piece about the Public Service Staff Relations Board in which it singled out the excellent work of one Thomas W. Brown.
-Should what had transpired at my hearing become public knowledge, the Ottawa Citizen, on which Goliath’s behalf I can only speculate, ensured that it would be the word of a nobody against that of an adjudicator it had publicly praised.
+Should what had transpired at my hearing become public knowledge, the Ottawa Citizen made sure it would be the word of a nobody against that of an adjudicator it had publicly praised.